MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

  While your updated message extension continues to run in Teams with full [feature support for message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions), there are limitations in this early preview of the Outlook-enabled experience to be aware of:

 * Message extensions in Outlook are limited to the mail [*compose* context](/microsoftteams/platform/resources/schema/manifest-schema#composeextensions).
 Even if your Teams message extension includes `commandBox` as a *context* in its manifest, the current preview is limited to the mail composition (`compose`) option.
 Invoking a message extension from the global Outlook *Search* box isn't supported.
 * [Action-based message extension](/microsoftteams/platform/messaging-extensions/how-to/action-commands/define-action-command?tabs=AS) commands aren't supported in Outlook.
-If your app has both search- and action-based commands, it surfaces in Outlook, but the action menu isn't available.
+If your app has both search- and action-based commands, it surfaces in Outlook, but the action menu won't be available.
 * Insertion of more than five [Adaptive Cards](/microsoftteams/platform/task-modules-and-cards/cards/design-effective-cards?tabs=design) in an email isn't supported; Adaptive Cards v1.5 and later aren't supported.
 * [Card actions](/microsoftteams/platform/task-modules-and-cards/cards/cards-actions?tabs=json) of type `messageBack`, `imBack`, `invoke`, and `signin` aren't supported for inserted cards.
 Support is limited to `openURL`: when selected, the user is redirected to the specified URL in a new tab.